cerebunit/cerebmodels/models/cells/template_for_model.md

 Its upto the user what he/she wants to do with the model.
 * it is good practice to have both the name of the section (eg soma inside `h.Section('soma'`) and name of the cell attribute be the same (eg, soma in `self.soma`).
 The keys in `self.regions` are the cell attribute name.
 Therefore, the key 'soma' in `self.regions` corresponds to 'soma' of `self.soma` NOT 'soma' in `h.Section('soma').
 * generally, `float=0.0` which means that the membrane voltage taken from the respective `self.regions` 'whenever' required to transform them to spike-trains (zeros & ones) takes 0.0mV as the threshold for considering spike.
 * The SimulationManager is deployed from the model template so as to load the `nmodl` files before instantiating the cell-template.
+This is done by calling `lock_and_load_model_libraries()`
 * If the cell-template requires loading custom files (generally located in same directory as the cell-template) required for its constructing then you must temporarily change the current working directory to the directory location of the cell-template.
 Then instantiate the cell-template and once done return to default working directory.
 Therefore, this change of directory is not necessary if the cell-template does not require loading any configuration files for its template.
 ---